Farrukhsiyar: Campaign against the Jats

-Campaign against Sikhs and execution of Banda Bahadur
+Campaign against the Sikhs

-Banda Singh Bahadur was a Sikh leader who, by early 1700, had captured parts of the Punjab region.
-Mughal emperor Bahadur Shah I failed to suppress Banda's uprising.
+Banda Singh Bahadur was a Sikh leader who, by early 1710s, had captured parts of the Punjab region.
+Mughal emperors Bahadur Shah I and Jahandar Shah failed to suppress Banda's uprising.

 In 1714, the Sirhind faujdar (garrison commander) Zainuddin Ahmad Khan attacked the Sikhs near Ropar.
 In 1715, Farrukhisyar sent 20,000 troops under Qamaruddin Khan, Abdus Samad Khan and Zakariya Khan Bahadur to defeat Bahadur.
-After an eight-month siege at Gurdaspur, Bahadur surrendered after he ran out of ammunition.
-Bahadur and his 200 companions were arrested and brought to Delhi; he was paraded around the city of Sirhind.
+After an eight-month siege at Gurdaspur, Banda Singh Bahadur surrendered after he ran out of ammunition.
+Banda Singh Bahadur and his 200 companions were arrested and brought to Delhi; he was paraded around the city of Sirhind.

-Bahadur was put into an iron cage and the remaining Sikhs were chained.
+Banda Singh Bahadur was put into an iron cage and the remaining Sikhs were chained.
 They were pressured to give up their faith and become Muslims.
 Although the emperor promised to spare the Sikhs who converted to Islam, according to William Irvine "not one prisoner proved false to his faith".
 On their firm refusal all were ordered to be executed.
 The Sikhs were brought to Delhi in a procession with the 780 Sikh prisoners, 2,000 Sikh heads hung on spears, and 700 cartloads of heads of slaughtered Sikhs used to terrorise the population.
-When Farrukhsiyar's army reached the Red Fort, the Mughal emperor ordered Banda Bahadur, Baj Singh, Bhai Fateh Singh and his companions to be imprisoned in Tripolia.
-After three months of confinement, On 19 June 1716 Farrukhsiyar had Bahadur and his followers executed, despite the wealthy Khatris of Delhi offering money for his release.
-Banda Singh's eyes were gouged out, his limbs were severed, his skin removed, and then he was killed.
+When Farrukhsiyar's army reached the Red Fort, the Mughal emperor ordered Banda Singh Bahadur, Baj Singh, Fateh Singh and their companions to be imprisoned in Tripolia.
+After three months of confinement, on 19 June 1716 Farrukhsiyar had Banda Singh Bahadur and his followers executed, despite the wealthy Khatris of Delhi offering money for his release.
+Banda Singh Bahadur's eyes were gouged out, his limbs were severed, his skin removed, and then he was killed.

-Campaign against Sindhi revolutionaries and execution of Shah Inayat Shaheed
+Campaign against rebels at the Indus River

-Shah Inayat Shaheed was the leader of poor peasants of Sindh who led a decisive movement against zamindars of Sindh and redistributed land among poor peasants and tillers.
-He was executed on the order of Emperor Farrukhsiyar in the early eighteenth century.
+Shah Inayat was the leader of poor peasants of Sindh who led a decisive movement against zamindars of Sindh and redistributed land among poor peasants and tillers.
+He was executed on the order of Farrukhsiyar in 1718.

-Re-Imposition of Jizyah
+Reimposition of Jizya

 Farrukhsiyar gave power to a number of Kashmiri nobles such as Inayatullah Kashmiri, an old Alamgiri noble, and Muhammad Murad Kashmiri, who he was related to by marriage.
-This was because he needed a close party of supporters who were directly related to him in dealing with the Syed brothers.
+This was because he needed a close party of supporters who were directly related to him in dealing with the Sayyid brothers.
 Inayatullah Khan was appointed the Diwan-i-Tan-o Khalisa, and the governor of Kashmir in 1717.
 He set fire to the Hindu area of Srinagar and forbade the Pandits from wearing turbans.
 Inayatullah Khan was further responsible for the re-imposition of Jizyah in the Mughal Empire after the death of Aurangzeb.
 Farrukhsiyar said to the Hindus:

-"Inayatullah has placed before me a letter form the Sherif of Mecca urging that the collection of jizya is obligatory according to our Holy book.
-In a matter of faith, I am powerless to interfere."